Yahoo DFS Basketball: Wednesday Picks

 This article is part of our Yahoo DFS Basketball series.

-The NBA is poised for a wild Wednesday with 12 games on the schedule.
-There are some exciting matchups amongst them, including the Heat hosting the Suns.
-The Bucks will also take the floor when they play the Hawks, who are coming off of a disappointing overtime loss at the hands of the Pistons on Monday.
+The highlight of the evening could be a matchup between the Celtics and Warriors, two of the top defensive teams in the league.
+The Warriors' defense has been strengthened, too, with Draymond Green returning from injury.

-The floundering Bulls, who are on a five-game losing streak, will try to right the ship when they face the Pistons in Detroit.
-Getting a win might not be that easy, though, since the Bulls are only 15-16 on the road and the Pistons are 6-2 over their last eight games.
-The Lakers, who are in danger of falling to the 10th seed in the Western Conference, will try and get a win on the road when they play the Rockets.
+In terms of games with plenty of scoring upside, the matchup between the Hornets and Hawks could be fantasy gold.
+Injuries will have an impact on several games, as well, with LeBron James (knee), Shai Gilgeous-Alexander (ankle) and Fred VanVleet (knee) among the players listed as questionable.

-With so many players to consider on Yahoo, let's try to narrow down the options by highlighting some players to consider for your lineups, as well as a few to possibly avoid.
+Let's discuss some players to consider for your Yahoo lineups, as well as a few to potentially avoid.

 GUARDS